 Bee balm is a beautiful plant that also doubles as a great mosquito repellent.
 However, it does attract bees, so be aware of that and take necessary steps to protect yourself from bee stings.
 Hummingbirds also like bee balm, so that’s always a plus!

 This is probably a little more intensive to nourish and take care of because it’s a tree, but it’s definitely worth the investment.
 Not only does it repel mosquitos, it also is beautiful, so it’s a great backyard addition!

 You can just plant catmint and it will naturally detract mosquitos, but you can also do much more with it!
 If you cut the flowers and boil them, you can turn it into an effective spray to stop mosquitos from coming into your backyard.

-Catnip contains nepetalactone, which is a strong mosquito repellent.
+Another one of the plants that repel mosquitos is Catnip contains nepetalactone, which is a strong mosquito repellent.
 In fact, it’s about ten times stronger than deet, which means this is a powerful and natural way to get rid of mosquitos.

 Citronella is actually one of the components of many manufactured bug repellents, so the plant must be super effective!
 You can apply the oil of citronella grass to your skin to make a potent mosquito repellent.